unicef/publicgoods-toolkit/appendix-resources-tools.md

   Toolkit](https://github.com/GSA/code-gov-open-source-toolkit): This
-  is a United States government-wide project facilitated by the Code.gov team to produce "how to" documentation pertaining to federal source code and open source software.
-It provides guidance to agencies for creating and maintaining federal source code inventories and open source repositories.
+  is a United States government-wide project facilitated by the Code.gov team to produce "how to" documentation pertaining to federal source code and open-source software.
+It provides guidance to agencies for creating and maintaining federal source code inventories and open-source repositories.
 It's a mix of high-level and very specific tips and includes links to good additional resources.